Yamal–Europe pipeline: Route

 The section west of the Torzhok gas hub includes about 402 km in Russia, 575 km in Belarus and 683 km in Poland.
 It is fed from the north-east by the Bovanenkovo–Ukhta, Ukhta–Torzhok and SRTO–Torzhok sections, which are all considered to be part of the Yamal–Europe pipeline.
 The German gas system is connected to the Yamal–Europe pipeline through the JAGAL pipeline.

 The Bovanenkovo–Ukhta section involved a 72 km undersea pipeline under Baydaratskaya Bay in the southern Kara Sea.

 The western section of the pipeline was initially supplied by the slowly depleting gas fields in the Nadym Pur Taz District of the Tyumen Oblast and not from the Yamal project.

 The SRTO–Torzhok branch section starts at Novy Urengoy, near the developing Urengoyskoye gas field within the Urengoy gas field complex.

-As of 2020, the Yamal gas fields produce over 20% of Russia's gas, which is expected to increase to 40% by 2030.
+As of 2020, the Yamal gas fields produced over 20% of Russia's gas, which was expected, as of 2021, to increase to 40% by 2030.